Zvork/hifi-docs-grav-content/fade/doc.md

 All changes to the various fade parameters apply to the currently selected event.

 ### Parameters
 Here is the list of the paramters of the fade effect from top to bottom and left to right in the edit window.
+For the *Another user leaves/arrives* event, the **base gradient size** is driven automatically by the application and is set to the objects bounding box dimensions.
+When this event is selected, changing the base gradient size in the edit window will be ignored.

 | Name                                   | Description                                                                       | Examples |
 |----------                              |--------                                                                           |-------   |